 Read more than you write

-Every entrepreneur is known to read a ton.
+Most successful entrepreneurs read (or listen) to a lot of other content.
 That’s why they’re able to produce and create so much.

 If you want to create a lot, you first need to put the ideas in.